syncfusion-content/blazor-docs/blazor/linear-gauge/pointers.md

 ![Linear Gauge with radial Gradient pointer](images/radial-pointer.png)

-> Note: If we set both gradients, only the linear gradient gets rendered.
+> If we set both gradients, only the linear gradient gets rendered.
 If we set the [`StartValue`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeLinearGradient.html#Syncfusion_Blazor_LinearGauge_LinearGaugeLinearGradient_StartValue) and [`EndValue`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeLinearGradient.html#Syncfusion_Blazor_LinearGauge_LinearGaugeLinearGradient_EndValue) of the [`LinearGradient`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.LinearGauge.LinearGaugeLinearGradient.html) as empty strings, then the radial gradient gets rendered in the pointer of the Linear Gauge.